 Patients who use recreational drugs (eg, opioids, alcohol, marijuana, caffeine, hallucinogens) should be counseled about risk of addiction and possible interactions with prescription and other drugs.

-Patients should be checked for signs of alcohol use disorders Alcohol Use Disorders and Rehabilitation Alcohol use disorder involves a pattern of alcohol use that typically includes craving and manifestations of tolerance and/or withdrawal along with adverse psychosocial consequences.
+Patients should be checked for signs of alcohol use disorders Alcohol Use Disorder and Rehabilitation Alcohol use disorder involves a pattern of alcohol use that typically includes craving and manifestations of tolerance and/or withdrawal along with adverse psychosocial consequences.
 Alcoholism... read more , which are underdiagnosed in older adults.
 Such signs include confusion, anger, hostility, alcohol odor on the breath, impaired balance and gait, tremors, peripheral neuropathy, and nutritional deficiencies.
 Screening questionnaires and questions about quantity and frequency of alcohol consumption can help.

 The Short Michigan Alcohol Screening Test-Geriatric Version (or SMAST-G) is a 10-question test designed for people 65 and older (see Screening for Alcohol Use and Misuse in Older Adults).
 It is usually preferred to other screening questionnaires (eg, CAGE, AUDIT) that were not designed for older adults.
 Two or more “yes” responses suggest the possibility of an alcohol use disorder.